gliff-ai/support/README.md

 Run npm run start to get local access.
 Next, head to [http://127.0.0.1:3000/](http://127.0.0.1:3000/) and then hit `ctrl`+`c` to stop the server.

-Don't forget to regulary update dependenies with `bundle update` and `npm update`.
+Don't forget to regularly update dependencies with `bundle update` and `npm update`.

 ## Linting and Formatting